-With no Abrams concession, Kemp presses forward in Georgia
+Kemp: I’m Georgia’s next governor.
+Democrats: Prove it

 She added officials in suburban Atlanta’s Cobb County added several hundred votes to that count Thursday morning from absentee ballots.
 That came after the secretary of state’s office said all absentee and early ballots had been counted.

-Abrams’ lawyers also said they planned to sue officials in Dougherty County because absentee ballots were delayed after Hurricane Michael devastated parts of south Georgia.
+Abrams’ lawyers also said they plan to sue officials in Dougherty County because absentee ballots were delayed after Hurricane Michael devastated parts of south Georgia.
 Separately, the ACLU raised concerns over 1,200 absentee ballots in Gwinnett County, northeast of Atlanta, which it said were rejected because of missing birthdate information.

 “Brian Kemp owes voters an explanation,” Groh-Wargo said, demanding to see lists and names.
 “We do not believe any of these numbers are credible.”

-When Kemp’s campaign declared victory Wednesday, aides cited a statewide estimate of uncounted ballots from the secretary of state’s office.
-But that office had not publicly offered a county-by-county breakdown to Abrams’ campaign or the media at that point.
+When Kemp’s campaign declared victory Wednesday, his aides cited a statewide estimate of uncounted ballots from the secretary of state’s office.
+But that office had not publicly offered a county-by-county breakdown to Abrams’ campaign or to the media at that point.

 The provisional vote total is considerably higher than in 2016, when a slightly larger electorate yielded 16,739 provisional ballots.
 Of those, 7,592 were counted.